-You and your children will be inspired to get out in nature when you read the new children’s book, Ideas Are All Around, written by Philip C. Stead.
+You and your children will be inspired to get out in nature when you read the children’s book, Ideas Are All Around, written by Philip C. Stead.

 In our modern world where kids spend more time staring at screens than running around outside, you’ll love that this book reminds us all how a simple walk around the neighborhood can inspire endless ideas and adventures.

-And don’t miss this other post… How To Inspire Creativity In Your Children.
+Don’t miss this other post… How To Inspire Creativity In Your Children.